aldreth/lammas-records/recordings/solo/come-come-my-voice.md

 ---
-new_slug: come-come-my-voice
+slug: come-come-my-voice
 title: Come, Come, My Voice
 serialNumber: LAMM141
 coverImage: "../../src/images/recordings/come-come-my-voice.jpg"
 performer: "Treble Solos sung by Nicholas Fletcher\n\t\twith Southwell Minster Choir"
 directors:
-- 'Director: Paul Hale'
+  - "Director: Paul Hale"
-- 'Organ: Philip Rushforth'
+  - "Organ: Philip Rushforth"
 contentHtml: |-
   <h1>Come, Come, My Voice.</h1>
   <p>The tradition of all-male church choirs is an international one, stretching back many centuries.
 In Britain we are hugely fortunate - indeed the envy of the world - that here alone do our cathedrals still resonate, day by day, to the sound of men and boys singing their Creator's praises.</p>